involvex/NewWorldConfigManager/README.md

 ## Screenshots

-*(It's highly recommended to add a few screenshots here to showcase the application!)*
+> **Note:** It's highly recommended to add a few screenshots here to showcase the application!
+>

-*   Example: Main window of the application.
+> *   Example: Main window of the application.
-*   Example: Editing key rebindings.
+> *   Example: Editing key rebindings.
-*   Example: Editing user settings, showing the color editor.
+> *   Example: Editing user settings, showing the color editor.

+---

 ## Requirements